Flagsmith/flagsmith/docs/docs/guides-and-examples/staged-feature-rollouts.md

 feature, you can increase the percentage of users that see the feature until it is available to your entire user base.

 This method can increase your confidence in rolling out a new feature.
-If there are issues with the rollout, you can simply disable the Feature Flag, thus hiding the feature within your application.
+If there are issues with the rollout, you can disable the Feature Flag, thus hiding the feature within your application.

 ## Creating Staged Rollouts